Our veterinary tips and advice for your dog

 Keep Animals Clean

-An important part of managing a ringworm-infected dog is decontaminating its environment.
+Ringworm spores can linger in your dog’s environment.
 Thoroughly clean everything that comes in contact with your dog (brush, carpet, toys, bowls, etc.).
-Also, vacuum regularly to mechanically remove particles from the environment.
-Diluted bleach (dilution of 1 ml of bleach in 10 ml of water) can be used to clean surfaces (walls, floors, etc.).
+Vacuum regularly to mechanically remove particles from the environment.
+Diluted bleach (dilution of 1 ml of bleach in 10 ml of water) can be used to clean hard surfaces (walls, floors, etc.).